-October 2019 marked the the third year of my life in Italy.
-I wasn’t meant to stay! – although I’d certainly dreamed about it.
-And if you’d told me back in 2016 that in the not too distant future I’d be visiting a little-known Italian town called Schio (Ski-oh) getting excited about eating fish and chips, I really wouldn’t have believed you!
+October 2019 marked the third year of my life in Italy.
+I wasn’t meant to stay – although I’d certainly dreamed about it!
+Honestly, if you’d told me back in 2016 that in the not too distant future I’d be visiting a little-known Italian town called Schio (Ski-oh) getting excited about eating fish and chips, I really wouldn’t have believed you!

 But there I was sitting in Schio, staring at my lunchtime fare with glee.
 Would it match up to the reel deal? (forgive the pun).
 The dish was actually very good – hot, fresh, lacking in optional Northern-esque gravy, but not in portion size or tartar sauce.
 I also learnt the word for Cod – Merluzzo.

 So how did I find out about Schio and the British Day Festival?